jkubalek-snakestack/WWH_Company-Synergizer/docs/system_overview.md

 - Expand the scoring model using machine learning over historical collaboration success.
 - Introduce authentication and collaboration spaces for partner teams.
 - Design UI mockups aligned with WWH brand and accessibility standards.
+- Deploy the FastAPI service behind API gateways to serve the Next.js portal and partner integrations.